-Out of all of the studying digital tools for university students, StudyBlue is a study saviour.
+Out of all of the digital learning tools for university students, StudyBlue is a study saviour.
 Students can have access to millions of study materials, from notes to guides.
 Users have access to quizzes for revision and are able to study anywhere and anytime, avoiding the possible stress and guilt that may arise at the times you are not at your desk.

-EasyBib is the answer to all of your bibliography prayers.
-Students are constantly sourcing and citing materials to include in their papers, even in all different citation styles depending on their subject.
+EasyBib is the answer to all of your bibliographic prayers.
+Students are constantly sourcing and citing materials to include in their papers, even in all different citation management styles depending on their subject.
 EasyBib is a bibliography generator which creates accurate references stemming from a chosen style.
 Say good bye to tedious referencing!

 11. Google Drive